 Nana Wolke

-Nothing Left to Want is Nana Wolke’s second solo show at NICOLETTI, opening on 19 September 2025.
+Nothing Left to Want is Nana Wolke’s second solo show at NiCOLETTi, London.

 Imagine an evening of hedonism and debauchery at The Savoy: champagne flows, pillows fly, baths are drawn.
 A trail of shoes and clothes strewn across the floor.
-In Nothing Left to Want, Nana Wolke shares glimpses of such an evening in a suite of six new paintings.
-Drawing on Oscar Wilde and Lord Alfred Douglas’s stay at The Savoy between 1893 and 1895 – which ultimately led to the Irish poet’s downfall and demise –, the Ljubljana-born and New York-based artist and a group of muses – London-based artists, friends, socialites – have descended to the (formerly adjoining) rooms 362 and 361 of London’s iconic hotel on the Strand.
+In Nothing Left to Want, Nana Wolke shares glimpses of such an evening in a suite of new paintings.
+Drawing on Oscar Wilde and Lord Alfred Douglas’s stay at The Savoy between 1893 and 1895 – which sowed the seeds for the Irish poet’s downfall and early demise – the Ljubljana-born and New York-based artist and a group of muses – London-based artists, musicians, friends, socialites – descended on the formerly adjoining rooms 362 and 361 of London’s iconic hotel on the Strand.
 The prompt?
 ‘Come in an outfit you’d be happy to be caught dead in’ – as per the artist’s instruction.

 Nana Wolke was born in Ljubljana, Slovenia in 1994 and lives and works in New York, USA.
 She holds an MFA from Goldsmiths, University of London and received BFA with honors from the Academy of Visual Arts in Ljubljana.
 She completed her last year of parallel study at Academy for Fine Arts and Design in Ljubljana through a study exchange at Hochschule für Grafik und Buchkunst in Leipzig (class of Prof. Michael Riedel).